4 Writing Your Future

 Are you in the first category?
 This chapter takes a look at the softer skill of written communication and techniques you can use to improve your writing.
 Whatever mood your readers are in, they’ll find it a lot easier to work with you when you can express yourself clearly in writing.

-4.3 Computing is your superpower!
+4.3 Computing is Your Superpower!

 Studying computer science gives you an awesome superpower.
 We will look at some of the reasons why in chapter 7 on Computing your Future.
 But for now, let us just acknowledge that hard technical skills in computing are highly sought after and valuable, both commercially and otherwise.